Colorado River Structural Deficit

 Lake Mead is the largest reservoir in the United States and a key component of the Colorado River system.
 It is the reservoir level of Mead that determines shortage conditions on the Colorado River.
 The lake supplies water to three states and Mexico, serving 20 million people and supporting extensive agriculture.
-Water from the lake accounts for 34 percent of the supply portfolio of the AMWUA members.
+Water from the Lake accounts for 45 percent of the supply portfolio of the AMWUA members.

 The Colorado River is over-allocated.
 More water is committed to the states and Mexico that rely on the river than is actually available in an average year.
 In years with normal inflows, Lake Mead declines twelve feet in elevation.
 This imbalance between inflows and diversions is known as the “structural deficit.”
-Eighteen years of drought have exacerbated the problem, hastening the decline of Lake Mead.
+Twenty years of drought have exacerbated the problem, hastening the decline of Lake Mead.

 Water managers are well aware of the deficit and have planned for shortages.
-In 2007, the seven states that share the river, the federal government, and Mexico agreed to interim guidelines that determine how Lake Powell and Lake Mead are managed and how shortages of supplies will be shared.
+In 2007, the seven states that share the River, the federal government, and Mexico agreed to interim guidelines that determine how Lake Powell and Lake Mead are managed and how shortages of supplies will be shared.
 Since that time, it has become clear that there is increasing probability of deeper shortages, sooner, and there is an unacceptable risk of catastrophic declines in Lake Mead.

-Drought Contingency Planning
+The Drought Contingency Plan

 Arizona took an important step on January 31 to protect its Colorado River water and maintain control of its future when the Governor signed legislation approving the State’s participation in the Lower Basin Drought Contingency Plan (DCP).
 In doing so, Arizona proved to itself and fellow Colorado River basin states, that it still has what it takes to hammer out a hard-fought compromise that ultimately protects the State’s collective interests.